morris/vanilla-todo/README.md

 When looking at the downsides, remember that all of the individual parts are self-contained, highly decoupled, portable, and congruent to the web platform.
-The implementation cannot "rust", by definition, as no dependencies can become out of date.
+The implementation cannot "rust", by construction, as no dependencies can become out of date.

 Another thought to be taken with a grain of salt: I believe frameworks make